PsyTeachR/ads-v1/docs/03-viz.md

 * `call_start` is the date and time that the call arrived
 * `wait_time` is the number of seconds the caller had to wait
 * `call_time` is the number of seconds the call lasted after the employee picked up
-* `issue_category` is whether the issue was technical, sales, returns, other
+* `issue_category` is whether the issue was tech, sales, returns, other
 * `satisfaction` is the customer satisfaction rating on a scale from 1 (very unsatisfied) to 5 (very satisfied)

 ### Plot setup